QuantEcon/lecture-source-jl/rst_files/coleman_policy_iter.rst

 Compare the resulting policies and check that they are close

 Exercise 4
 -----------

-Do the same exercise, but now, rather than plotting results, time how long 20 iterations takes in each case
+Do the same exercise, but now, rather than plotting results, benchmark both approaches with 20 iterations

 Solutions
 ===========